mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 24:10

 Oh, yes, here is a very good example.
 [A] Zen Master said to his assembly: "One day," he said, "a hundred years after my death, I will be reborn as a cow at one of the farmers' houses in my village, down far from my temple.
 And then if you go there to see the cow, first look at his underarm.
 And then," it says, "You can find my name there." *[the group laughs]* That is called Isan; his name was Isan.
-(Probably Isan Reiyū; Chinese: Kuei Shan Lingyu or Guishan Lingyou, 771-853.)
-So if you see that, immediately you say, "Oh, this is Isan!"
+(Probably Isan Reiyū; Chinese: [Kuei Shan Lingyu](glossary#kuei-shan-lingyu)) So if you see that, immediately you say, "Oh, this is Isan!"
 But it is not Isan.
 You've made a mistake if you say so, because it is not Isan; it is a cow.
 So you say, "Oh, that is a cow, not Isan."
 But it's not cow; it's Isan. *[laughter]* And then, Isan said to the assembly: "How do you call me?"
 How do you call it?
 Do you understand?
 Very practical, very practical. *[laughter]* How do you call it?

 For instance, there is a Katagiri.
 But this is not Katagiri, this is cow. *[he laughs]* But you say "cow"; it's not cow.